ankitvishwakarma85/Simple-Tense-Predictor-Audiobot/README.md

  3) gtts # To convert text to audio
  4) playsound # To play the audio output
  5) pickel # To store trained model for reusing it again , Note: pickel is already a part of python's downloaded library

- The above installations can be made using 'pip' or any other method convinient To install using pip:
+ The above installations can be made using 'pip' or any other method convenient To install using pip:
     pip install module_name